Level/level/UPGRADING.md

 ### Other changes to iterators

 - In browsers, backpressure is now preferred over snapshot guarantees.
 For details, please see [`browser-level@1`](https://github.com/Level/browser-level/blob/main/UPGRADING.md#100).
-On the flip side, `iterator.seek()` method now also works in browsers.
+On the flip side, `iterator.seek()` now also works in browsers.
-- Use of [`level-concat-iterator`](https://github.com/Level/concat-iterator) can be replaced with a new `iterator.all()` method.
-The former does support `abstract-level` databases (so you can postpone migrating) but the latter is optimized and always has snapshot guarantees.
+- Use of [`level-concat-iterator`](https://github.com/Level/concat-iterator) can be replaced with [`iterator.all()`](https://github.com/Level/level#iteratoralloptions-callback).
+The former does support `abstract-level` databases but the latter is optimized and always has snapshot guarantees.
 - The previously undocumented `highWaterMark` option of `leveldown` is called [`highWaterMarkBytes`](https://github.com/Level/classic-level#about-high-water) in `classic-level` to remove a conflict with streams.
 - On iterators with `{ keys: false }` or `{ values: false }` options, the yielded key or value is now consistently `undefined`.